theBoyus/homeAutomation/projectplan.md

 ## Grade Ambition

-A/B, aiming for the highest standard.
+A, aiming for the highest standard.